Founded in Bridgeville, PA, Bend the Bridge Yoga is a space that offers tranquility, balance, strength and community.

 In Vinyasa Foundations we will break down the fundamental postures of the Vinyasa flow practice.
 A great opportunity to learn how to build a Vinyasa flow practice or refine your current practice to get the most out of it.
 All levels are welcome

-A perfect opportunity to start from the ground up with yoga, the 6 week beginner's series will cover the basics of yoga including breath, proper alignment of basic poses and modifications for injuries.
+A perfect opportunity to start from the ground up with yoga before the holidays!
+This abbreviated version of our 6 week beginner's series will cover the basics of yoga including breath, proper alignment of basic poses and modifications for injuries.
 Once you have signed up for the series you will be with the same group once a week for 6 weeks, encouraging a more comfortable environment for those who are not sure where to start.
-At the end of the 6 week series, you will find yourself more focused, grounded and stronger...mind, body and spirit.
+At the end of the 5 week series, you will find yourself more focused, grounded and stronger...mind, body and spirit.

 A regular flow class, connecting the breath with each movement and cultivating heat in the body throughout the flow.
 Modifications and amplifications are offered during the class so that one can tailor the practice to their needs.